ConfederacyOfGaia/Gaia/monster-stat-blocks.md

 ### Bronson Harrange

-*Human (Gaian) bartender, Squamishport*
+*Human (Gaian) bartender, Squamusport*

-- Works at the first tavern or bar the party comes to in Squamishport.
+- Works at the first tavern or bar the party comes to in Squamusport.
 - Excellent memory for faces, terrible memory for names.
 - Remembers what people drank the last time he saw them.
 - Good at hooking people up with others looking for work/helpers/etc, but since he's bad at names, it always turns into: "Write your name on this piece of paper [slips over a random napkin scrap] and I'll get it to them."